n3urovirtual/ML_Beginner_Course/README.md

 |                   | [Dimensionality Reduction](https://github.com/n3urovirtual/ML_Beginner_Course/tree/main/ML%20Algorithms/Dimensionality%20Reduction-PCA) | [Principal Component Analysis (PCA)](https://github.com/n3urovirtual/ML_Beginner_Course/tree/main/ML%20Algorithms/Dimensionality%20Reduction-PCA)|

 ## Resources - Credits
 On the [Useful Links - Credits](https://github.com/n3urovirtual/ML_Beginner_Course/blob/main/Useful%20Links%20-%20Credits.pdf) document you can find useful resources related to the theory and implementation of each algorithm.
 Some of these articles helped me during the development of this project and I would like to thank all those people who have put their knowledge out there for all of us.
+All the credits go to them!

 ## Licenses
 This project is licensed under